wolfi-dev/wolfictl/docs/cmd/wolfictl_advisory_move.md

 ```
   -d, --dir string   directory containing the advisories to copy (default ".")
-  -h, --help         help for stream
+  -h, --help         help for move
 ```

 ### Options inherited from parent commands